 The Nursing Background

 Having re-trained as an Adult Nurse, I initially worked in the community looking after house bound patients, and later became a Practice Nurse-Sister, managing patients with various health problems.
 I completed a Diploma in Diabetes Management in Primary Care and received a number of Certificates in Child Immunisations, Asthma and COPD Management, Travel Health and Women’s Health.
 Seeing a lot of distress on a daily basis, I realised that it was simple things in life that made a big difference to how people felt.
 Kind words, holding someone’s hand and spending a few minutes listening to them, was a better medicine than drugs for many people and this is what made me truly happy.
 I was also interested in Complimentary Therapies and gained a Certificate in Homeopathy in Primary Care at London Homeopathic Hospital and used this knowledge to help my patients.

 My children were born a few years later and I decided to take a break from my career, instead focusing on looking after my family and our pets.
 I have always loved learning and during this time I continued to study, concentrating on the environment and nature.
-I successfully completed several RHS Certificates in horticulture, planning and construction and garden design at levels 2 and 3 (Merrist Wood College, Kingston College and ADL college) and in 2017 I graduated from Writtle University College with a Master’s Degree in Horticulture (Crop Production) with a Merit.
+I successfully completed several RHS Certificates in horticulture, planning and construction and garden design at levels 2 and 3 (Merrist Wood College, Kingston College and ADL college) and in 2017 I graduated from Writtle University College with a Master’s Degree in Crop Production (Arable and Horticultural), Technology and Global Trade with a Merit.

 These studies enabled me to understand that there is an important relationship between the environment and the health of both people and animals.
 Respect of natural resources and of animals can bring great benefits to the society and health of our nation as a whole with sustainable management of ecosystems of land being paramount for the health of both crops and livestock……